gwillen/tinyland/README.md

 ## Usage
 `python3 ./tinyland.py`

-Two window will open, "Tinyland" and "Tinycam".
+Two windows will open, "Tinyland" and "Tinycam".
 Move Tinyland to the projector.
 Then press "f" to make it fullscreen.
 (You can also resize it using the ordinary OS window controls.)

+Press "c" to run the auto configuration.

 Press "q" to quit.